 England’s waterways are under serious threat from toxic pollutants.
-Today (7th July) we cancelled a Planet Patrol paddleboarding clean up due to dangerous water quality conditions.
+On the 7th July we cancelled a Planet Patrol paddleboarding clean up due to dangerous water quality conditions.
 Recent rainfall meant the local water companies storm drain had overflowed and raw sewage was released into the river.

 Other toxic pollutants come from various sources including:

 discharge from agriculture, fish farming and animal rearing

 seepage from domestic and industrial landfill sites